-Where engineering and/or administrative controls are not feasible, hearing personal protective equipment must be used where noise levels equal or exceed 85 dBA or where an individual's personal exposure may exceed the limits set in Table 1.

-Hearing protectors include earplugs and ear muffs.
-A variety of styles are available.
+- Where engineering and/or administrative controls are not feasible, hearing personal protective equipment must be used where noise levels equal or exceed 85 dBA or where an individual's personal exposure may exceed the limits set in Table 1. - 2.
+Hearing protectors include earplugs and earmuffs.
+A variety of styles are available. - 3.
 Hearing protectors shall be made available to all program participants.
 Supervisors of affected employees shall maintain a selection of hearing protectors that are accessible to all program participants.
-At the discretion of the supervisor, ear muffs may also be provided to program participants.
-Ear muffs are suggested where the use of hearing protectors will be intermittent over the course of the work shift.
-Ear muffs will not be shared between workers and will be individually assigned.
-Supervisors may contact EHS for assistance in the selection, proper use, and/or procurement of hearing personal protective equipment.
+At the discretion of the supervisor, earmuffs may also be provided to program participants.
+Earmuffs are suggested where the use of hearing protectors will be intermittent over the course of the work shift.
+Earmuffs will not be shared between workers and will be individually assigned.
+Supervisors may contact EHS for assistance in the selection, proper use, and/or procurement of hearing personal protective equipment. - 4.
 The life of the hearing protectors is dependent on the care it is given.
 A foam type hearing protector is disposable.
 But as long as it is clean, it may be used until it no longer expands.
-How long the hearing protectors' lasts is unique to each employee depending on the makeup of their body.
+How long the hearing protectors' lasts is unique to each employee depending on the makeup of their body. - 5.
 Typical life of hearing protectors:

-1) Sponge Foam Plugs: 1 or 2 days

-2) Custom Plugs: 18-24 months

-3) Insert Plugs: 4-6 months

-4) Muffs: Replace when worn out
+a.
+Sponge Foam Plugs: 1 or 2 daysb.
+Custom Plugs: 18-24 months c.
+Insert Plugs: 4-6 months d.
+Muffs: Replace when worn out